Tiny Home Village offers path out of homelessness

 Mr. Larusch used to run businesses and build houses, he says.
 But for the best part of two decades, he’s battled with depression, anxiety, and physical injuries as he bounced between shelters, rehab facilities, and the streets.

 At the THV, he values both his independence and the community.
-He does his chores – as well as some other peoples’.
+He does his chores – as well as some other people's.
 “I hate to see messes,” he says.

 Indeed, among the measures of success Ms. Biel looks for are signs that “they’re house-proud” – villagers “really getting upset about seeing a counter not wiped, a cigarette butt somewhere.”